-I am writing to share with you a few of the amazing changes we have seen in our family since we started changing our diets and learning the truth about what is and is not healthy.
+I am writing to share with you a few of the amazing improvements we have seen in our family since we started changing our diets and learning the truth about fat and what is and is not healthy.

-We made little changes at first; adding coconut oil, fermented cod liver oil, and raw milk and butter to our diets.
+We made little changes at first; adding coconut oil, fermented cod liver oil, and butter to our diets.
 Within a week and after many hours of research, we decided to eliminate refined sugar and processed foods and to reduce grain consumption as well.

-We noticed immediate and dramatic changes in our daughters’ mood and behavior!
+We noticed immediate and dramatic changes in our daughter’s childhood anxiety, mood and behavior!

 My youngest daughter is not afraid of anything.
 We call her our “adventure girl.”
 However, this passion for life sometimes leads to what I like to call an “excess of emotion.”
 She’s nine years-old and was having all-out temper tantrums at least once a month.
 Small discouragements became huge problems.
 Her emotions were controlling her, rather than her controlling her emotions.
 Sarah, as soon as we changed our diet she became a calm, content child.
 She now takes disappointments in stride and can control her emotions, actions and words easily.
 Yes, she cries sometimes.
 But she no longer screams and throws things while she does it.
 She even noticed right away, saying, “If I don’t want to be angry I can just take a deep breath!”
 She even surprised herself!